jitesoft/js-events/README.md

 Emits a event and fires each listener that listens to the given event.

+`emitAsync(string: eventName, Event: event, boolean: throw = false): Promise<void>`

+The emitAsync method works just like the Emit method, with the exception that it is an async method.
+When used, it will group all the listeners by their priority and call them in batches, and just as with `emit`, if one of the callback returns false, it will not call the next batch.

+It uses the `Promise.allSettled` function - by default - which does not throw exceptions from the listeners.
+If the `throw` parameter is passed, it will instead use `all` which will throw exceptions from the listeners.

 ### Event

 When emitting a event, the `Event` class is used as a object which passes the data.
 It accepts a `data` object, which can be accessed